Update: Trump Administration Repeals the Clean Power Plan

 The National Oceanic and Atmospheric Administration reports that between 1980 and October 6, 2017, U.S. billion-dollar extreme weather disasters had cost $1.3 trillion in inflation-adjusted damage and resulted in 9,905 deaths, not counting Hurricanes Harvey, Irma, and Maria.1 Climate change already has exacerbated extreme weather and can be expected to have even greater effects in the future.2

-Coal and gas-fired power plants together emit more CO2 than any other category of emissions sources in the U.S. By 2030, the CPP would reduce power plant CO2 emissions by 32% from 2005 levels.
+Coal and gas-fired power plants together emit more CO2 than any other category of emissions sources in the U.S. By 2030, the CPP would reduce power plant CO2 emissions by 32% from the 2005 level.

 The CPP sets emissions standards for fossil fuel-fired power plants and corresponding emissions goals for each state.
 The goals reflect the unique power system in each state.
-Under the CPP, each state would develop and implement its own plan to reach its goal.
+Under the CPP, each state is to develop and implement its own plan to reach its goal.
 There is an array of policies that states can use to meet their goals.
 Each state can choose policies that best fit their own power generating sector.
 EPA has provided model plans that a state could adopt and implement if it did not want to write its own plan.
 Or, if a state preferred, the state could choose to defer to a federal plan that EPA would implement.
 (For a brief primer on CPP design, see the Endnote in Advance Notice: Possible Replacement of the Clean Power Plan" in the "For More Information" section below.)

 EPA's 2015 analysis shows that the benefits of the CPP are large, dwarfing the costs.
 Twenty billion dollars in climate-related benefits alone would occur in 2030.
 Furthermore, the measures taken under the CPP to reduce CO2 emissions would cut emissions of other air pollutants as well as pollutants associated with increases in heart attacks, asthma attacks and deaths, producing health benefits of $14 to $34 billion.
 In total, the net benefits of the CPP (the value of total health, environmental and other economic benefits, minus the cost to comply) were estimated to range from between $26 billion to $45 billion in 2030.